ErikPohl444/repo_builder/README.md

 * [ ] Makefile
 * [ ] RELEASE.md
 * [x] ACKNOWLEDGMENTS
+* [ ] Change checklist in readme template to point to github instructions and others, not have them as referred docs in the repo

 Some online tools are here.
 Please remember security and safety when posting information into any of these tools.
 When in doubt, find a non-online solution behind your firewall.